Dysman/bgTools-playerPrefsEditor/README.md

 Use following direct URL for the configuration:
 ```
-git@github.com:Dysman/bgTools-playerPreferencesEditor.git#upm
+git@github.com:Dysman/bgTools-playerPrefsEditor.git#upm
 ```
 See official Unity documentation for more informations: [UI](https://docs.unity3d.com/Manual/upm-ui-giturl.html) or [manifest.json](https://docs.unity3d.com/Manual/upm-git.html)

 ## Usage

-The entry to open the _Player Preferences Editor_ is located in the menubar at Tools/BG Tools/Player Preferences Editor.
+The entry to open the _PlayerPrefs Editor_ is located in the menubar at Tools/BG Tools/Player Preferences Editor.
 It's a standard dockable window, so place it wherever it helps to be productive.
 Into the settings it's possible to activate the 'monitoring of player preference changes'.
 This will detect changes and refresh the entries automatically to keep the view up-to-date.